 - Salem World War Memorial Building — home to the city’s Parks and Recreation Department and a senior citizen’s center, plus space and grounds available to clubs, leagues, organizations, etc.

-Personal Injury Attorney Salem, Ohio
+Disability Attorney in Salem, Ohio

 The attorneys of Heller, Maas, Moro & Magill, Co.
 LPA have a combined 150 years of experience practicing law.
-We use the law as it is written to help those who have been injured obtain benefits from the Ohio Workers’ Compensation system, to help those that are disabled to obtain benefits from the Social Security Disability program,
+We use the law as it is written to help those who have been injured obtain benefits from the Ohio Workers’ Compensation system, to help those that are disabled to obtain benefits from the Social Security Disability program.

 We provide trusted legal advice to the people of Salem, Ohio, as they face the hardship of a debilitating workplace injury or illness, or need assistance because they are unable to work.
 We are Northeastern Ohio attorneys, working to ensure that programs established to help injured workers and the disabled work as they are intended.